Chevrolet Sonic 2012-2016: engines, fuel economy, problems, interior photos

-The GM service bulletin 14371A describes the issue with a leaking water pump in the 2012-2014 Sonic with the 1.4L engine.
+The GM service bulletin 14371A describes the issue with a leaking water pump in the 2012-2014 Sonic with a 1.4L engine.
 According to the bulletin, the coverage for the leaking water pump has been extended to 10 years or 150,000 miles; the solution is to replace the water pump.

 Suspension problems are frequent too, including bad sway bar links and struts.

 Overall, the 1.8L Ecotec seems less troublesome, while the 1.4L turbo requires more frequent attention and maintenance.